uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

     -   Make sure you have a working Internet connection
     -   Open the ZENworks application
     -   Look for RStudio
-    -   Double-click on RStudio which will install both R and RStudio
+    -   Double-click on RStudio which will install both R and RStudio, and open RStudio

 ## Essential shortcuts